 There are a number of discounts offered including annual passholder, AAA membership and Florida resident so be sure to check for all offers before booking.

 Legoland Florida Special Events

 During the year Legoland Florida hosts a number of special events which are traditionally included with the cost of admission (daily tickets or annual passes).

 LEGO NINJAGO Days

-On July 3rd / 4th and August 7th / 8th Legoland features the Awe-Summer Events which is presented by the National Fire Protection Association.
-Special events include music and a fireworks show on select dates.
+From June 4th to August 7, 2022, Legoland features the Awe-Summer Events.
+Special events include music and a fireworks show on July 2nd to 4th.

 Brick or Treat

 Get your Halloween on at Brick or Treat during weekends in October.
 There will be spooky fun as well as trick-or-treating.

 The holidays at Legoland are special and feature a giant LEGO Christmas tree, holiday characters and themed shows, festive decorations and specials treats.
 In 2022 this special event will be held on November 25th to 27th, December 3rd / 4th, 10th / 11th, 17th / 18th and 22th to the 31st.